tasxatzial/digital-business-card/README.md

 A simple static card component built with React.

-This is the first solo project from the React basics module of the [Frontend Career Path](https://scrimba.com/learn/frontend) course on [Scrimba](https://scrimba.com).
+This is a solo project from the React basics module of the [Frontend Career Path](https://scrimba.com/learn/frontend) course on [Scrimba](https://scrimba.com).

 ## Implementation